 Cambridgeshire and Peterborough had 62 Local Super Output Areas (LSOAs) in the 20% most relatively deprived nationally in 2016 - six more than in 2015.
 Three are in Cambridge City, one more than 2015.
 Two are in Huntingdonshire, the same as 2015.
 Eleven are in Fenland, one less than in 2015, and of these, four are in the 10% most relatively deprived nationally.
-A6 are in Peterborough, six more than in 2015, and of these, four are in the 10% most relatively deprived nationally.
-A6 are in Peterborough, six more than in 2015, and of these, four are in the 10% most deprived nationally.
-The overall transmit will be reviewed truther as the two year data points are not enough to show projections.
+4a gra in Peterborough, six more than in 2015, and of these, fa are in the 10% most deprived nationally.
+4a gra in Peterborough, six more than in 2015, and of these, fa are in the 10% most deprived nationally.
+As are in the toxic six of these are in the 10% most deprived nationally.
+As are in the toxic six of these are in the 10% most deprived nationally.

 The Indices of Multiple Deprivation are made up of seven different domains: Living Environment, Barrier to Housing, Crime, Health, Education, Employment and Income.
 These are added together and weighted accordingly to calculate the overall score of multiple deprivation.
 Using these, you can determine which domains are affecting the LSOAs or district the most in terms of levels of deprivation.
-The second graph below shows the Cambridgeshire and Peterborough breakdowns of these domains, showing the percentage of LSOAs in each docain.
-It is those that Cambridgeshire and Peterborough horests to most a schere gion's worst scoring domain.
+The second graph below shows the Cambridgeshire and Peterborough breakdowns of these domains, showing the percentage of LSOAs in each decine nationally, for each domain.
+It shows that Cambridgeshire and Peterborough breaktings to lowing and the region's worst scoring domain.